engcang/cpp-reconstruction-application/README.md

-# cpp-reconstruction-application
+# Coverage Path Planners for 3D Reconstruction with UAVs - Build and Applications
-Build and applying Coverage Path Planners for 3D reconstruction with UAVs
++ Mainly focusing on build process and explanation

 <br>